Elyasb14/tinyserver/README.md

 # ***tinyserver***

-Tinyserver is server infrastructure to monitor the tinyweather array.
-Tinyserver supports battery and power monitoring, network status, and general state of health statistics.
+Tinyserver is infrastructure for monitoring and pooling data from the tinyweather array.
+Tinyserver supports snmp, data pooling and transfer, plotting, and much more in the future.